amidos2006/ImitatingEvolution/README.md

 - run_me.py

 ## run_es.py
-This entrypoint runs a simple mu-lamda algorithm on the binary environment (more in the [Games](#games) section).
-The evolution strategy hyperparameters can be set in `config/evolution/es.json`.
-The file has command line argument to set other hyperparameters so you can easily change without need to change the settings file.

-### How to run
+This entrypoint runs a simple mu+lamda evolution strategy algorithm (check [Evolutionary Algorithms section](#evolutionary-algorithms) for more details).
 To run you can simply run the file directly
 ```
 python run_es.py
 ```